rhinobase/raftyui/apps/docs/app/docs/components/list/page.md

         url: https://rafty.rhinobase.io/api/og?title=List
 ---

-# List

 List is used to display list items.
-It renders a `<ul>` element by default.
+It renders a `<ul>` element.

-This is made using native ol, ul & li html tags, making all native props available for use.
+This is made using native `ol`, `ul` & `li` html tags, making all native props available for use.
 If you wish to apply your own styling you can use the `isUnstyled` prop on root element (to remove styling from root component as well as from all its sub-components) or `isUnstyled` prop on a sub-component (to remove styling from that particular sub-component).

 ## Anatomy